-When children need help or play therapy, our approach is always to work collaboratively with you as parents.
-Before any therapy with children, we first talk with you the parents about the treatment plan.
+When kids and teens need help our approach is always to work collaboratively with you as parents.
+Before any therapy with children, we first talk with parents about the treatment plan.
 We ensure teens are included in discussions about treatment goals and how therapy can help.
 We may recommend:

 - Family therapy which may include the whole family or sub-units (more on Family Therapy)